- How couples communicate during a conflict goes a long way toward determining whether or not the problem will be resolved.

 Indirect Opposition.
 In this approach, you try to change your partner's behavior by laying on guilt and pleading for sympathy.
 Overall and McNulty point out that people high in attachment anxiety tend to rely on this communication style, because it assuages their insecurities about the relationship, at least for a while.

 Generally speaking, indirect opposition is corrosive to relationships.
 Partners resent being guilted into doing something, and even when they do comply, the resentment comes out in other ways, so the problem isn't really solved.
-And if your partner is high in attachment avoidance, he'll not only reject the guilt, he'll probably also distance himself from you as well.
+And if your partner is high in attachment avoidance, he'll not only reject the guilt, but he'll probably also distance himself from you as well.
 Thus, a minor problem escalates into a major one.

 However, when both partners are anxiously attached, the relationship can thrive on the histrionics of guilt and sympathy, hurt and sadness, undying devotion and unrequited love.
 These are the couples that love a good fight, because it's so much fun making up and falling in love all over again.